 28. Quality Improvement Program/Site Reviews/Performance Monitoring

 28.1.
-Quality (and/or Performance) Improvement: All Services rendered by PROVIDER shall comply with the quality improvement, performance improvement, and utilization management program of the CMHSP.
+Quality (and/or Performance) Improvement: All Services rendered by PROVIDER shall comply with the quality improvement, performance improvement, and utilization management programs of the CMHSP, as requested.

 28.1.2.
 As part of the clinical management process, PROVIDER agrees to report clinical and outcome information to the CMHSP or its designee.
 Such information is submitted on a regular basis as determined by the level of care delivered by the PROVIDER.